Cipher Decoding - Encoding Tools

 Types of Classical Ciphers

-Classical ciphers fall into two main categories:
+Classical ciphers fall into two main categories, and this tool collection now covers both:

 Don't Know Which Cipher Was Used?